SMerrony/aghast/README.md

 `./aghastServer -configdir <path/to/config/dir>`

 The `-configdir` argument is compulsory and must refer to a directory containing the configuration files described above.

+AGHAST is largely stateless (unless Integrations explicitly hold some state), it may be started and stopped without losing any data.
+There is no intrinsic requirement for a database for the AGHAST core system.

 ## MQTT Aide-Memoire
 From time-to-time you may wish to manually purge any retained MQTT messages...